 - Alpha-carotene – a weaker version of beta-carotene

-- Lycopene – associated with reduced risk of prostate cancer
+- Lycopene – in red carrots, linked to a reduced risk of prostate cancer

 How to make the most of carrots

-In order to reap the most benefit from carrots you should cook them.
-This can increase the availability of the carotenoids to your body as much as ten per cent.
-Beta-carotene is a fat-soluble vitamin, which means that it is best absorbed by the body when eaten with fat.
+Unlike most vegetables, carrots may actually become healthier through cooking because this makes it easier for our bodies to absorb their protective antioxidants.
+In a similar way, cooking tomatoes increases the availability of the protective antioxidant lycopene.
+One study found that stir-frying carrots increased the availability of carotenoids in the body by more than six times.
+Beta-carotene is a fat-soluble nutrient, which means that it is best absorbed by the body when eaten with fat.
 This doesn’t require a lot – just three to five grams of fat in the meal should be enough to ensure proper absorption.